MSc Entrepreneurship and Innovation

 In this module, you will learn about entrepreneurs and entrepreneurship and how the power of entrepreneurial behaviour can benefit a range of economic, social and environmental challenges.
 The module is designed to be practical covering many activities related with ideas and skills development.
 In this module, you will be guided by Lancaster University’s Enterprise Centre to nurture your entrepreneurial skills.

-During your second term from January to March, you will take five core modules as below.
+During your second term from January to March, you will take the modules as below.

 The module will provide foundations to develop entrepreneurial mind-set in the context of corporate level.
 In this regard, it entails various entrepreneurial activities on multiple levels including the individual, team, or organizational level.
 This module is a theory-led and practice-oriented.
 It provides you with knowledge useful for anyone aiming at working (or researching) in the field of corporate innovation and entrepreneurship or at pursuing an entrepreneurial career.